 Next, identify where the light source is coming from.

 After you have decided what side the light is coming from, you will be able to draw the full light (highlight), halftone, core shadow, cast shadow, and reflected light.
 Learning how to shade a cylinder is similar to shading a sphere or cone.

-The lights area is where the light hits the cylinder directly and will get darker as the cylinder’s curve gets farther away from the light source.
+The lightest area is where the light hits the cylinder directly, and the cylinder will become darker as the cylinder’s curve gets farther away from the light source.

 The darkest area is the core shadow.
 The core shadow is the area where light is blocked from hitting an object.

 Step 3 Sketch The 5 Elements Of Shading